sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 - SQL versions have been standardized (..., SQL-93, SQL:1999, SQL:2003, ...)
 - Various implementations (MySQL, PostgreSQL, Oracle, DB2, SQLite, ...) with different support for the standard and vendor extensions
-- AQL has only two implementations, but first implementation heavily relied on semantics of SQL and its implementation PostgreSQL
+- AQL has only two implementations, but the first implementation heavily relied on semantics of SQL and its [TODO their?] implementation in PostgreSQL
-- Problems of changing AQL implementations are similar to these **migrating an application from one SQL implementation to another**
+- Problems of changing AQL implementations are similar to those in **migrating an application from one SQL implementation to another**

-## Not implemented functions of the query language
+## Un-implemented functions of the query language

-- A query language can accumulate a large number of features over time
+- A query language can accumulate a large number of features over time:
   - AQL has a large number of binary operators that describe the relation between two nodes in the graph
-- Not all of them are orthogonale to each other an can be replaced
+- Not all of them are orthogonal to each other and therefore can be replaced [TODO can or cannot?]

 . . .

 - Move implementation of such features to a specific code path that separate the “real” query language from the ugly parts
-- Check for actual used PIDs/reference links makes it transparent if a query language features has been used and needs emulation
+- Check for actual used PIDs/reference links to make it transparent if a query language feature has been used, and therefore needs emulation

 . . .